 Carlow University ED 618 • Madonna University EDU 5960.18 • Notre Dame College ED 616 D • The College of Saint Rose EDC 689

-The required text for this course is Educating for Character by Thomas Lickona.
+The required text for this course is Culturize by Jimmy Casas.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.